King-lui Wu: Life and work

 Like many modern architects of the time, Wu strove for total design of the home.
 When budgets and clients permitted, he designed furniture for his houses.
 Chairs and tables utilized planar surfaces with arms and legs integrated into their structure.
 Upholstery was simple and non-patterned.
-In at least one house, the Johnson, the woven textiles of Josef Albers' wife, Anni, were used for curtains.
+In at least one house, the Johnson, the woven textiles of Anni Albers were used for curtains.

 Wu continued to both teach and design and twice received Architectural Record magazine's Distinguished House Award, in 1966 for the Paul Johnson residence and again in 1975 for the Adrienne Suddard house (although mystifyingly the house was planned, constructed and previously published several years earlier in 1971).
 His last published work was the small country house for longtime client, T. C. Hsu, in 1976.

 In the late 1970s and after living in New Haven for 32 years, Wu finally designed and constructed a home for himself and his family.
 Located on a corner lot in a developed residential area, the white aggregate block walls of the Wu house reveal little of the rich interiors within.
 After passing through two imposing entry doors, the visitor steps into a two-story foyer.
 Upon climbing a short set of open-treaded stairs, one reaches a central living area, lit by skylights.
 It is filled with simple, rectilinear wood furniture designed by Wu.
 There are no hallways; all other rooms in the house are reached from the corners of this central interior room.
 Stark white walls, trimmed with wood at the joints, are typical Wu features.

 In 1979, Wu followed similar principles in his smallest residential assignment: designing a rear addition for the house of his friends, Theodore Pian and Rulan Chao Pian, sited on a small lot on a private way of early-modern houses at 14 Brattle Circle, off Brattle Street in Cambridge, Massachusetts.
 (The plans for this small residential expansion fortunately survive with their descendants.)
 In this new addition, unusually large windows, sited around a small but comfortable spiral stairway, bring remarkable light to the existing living room, as well as to the new kitchen and finished basement of this otherwise un-sunlit early-modern home, originally constructed during the dark war years of 1942–3.

 In 1988, Wu retired, after teaching at Yale for 43 years.
 Paul Goldberger, his former student and then New York Times architecture critic wrote: